 We threw my daughter’s birthday party this past weekend and I have a couple of crafts to share with you, but first I want to show you how easy it is to make Minnie Mouse hair clips!
 I’ve never made felties before with my embroidery machine, and it took me three tries before I finally got something I liked.
 The first two were not photo worthy, nor were they usable at all.
 My daughter’s theme was Minnie Mouse, and it was a small family party.
 Initially I wanted to go overboard on all things she could wear.
 And the night before the party I decided to make a shirt and I ruined two shirts.
 My machine just ate them right up.
 But you know what?
 My daughter is already the proud owner of a couple of Minnie shirts, but she really needed Minnie Mouse hair clips – and that I could help her with.
 The key to felties, I’ve learned, is the stiffness of the felt.
 You could probably use a stabilizer, but I got a sheet of the stiff felt from Joann’s, and it was stiff enough for my machine.
 (By the way, I’m using a fairly basic embroidery machine by Brother.)
 I bought the design off of Etsy.
+(The design I had purchased is no longer available, but this one looks comparable.)
 I already had the alligator clips, thread, and you can use fabric you have in your stash.
 I literally only needed about 2 inches by 2 inches of fabric.
 Once I had my felt in the hoop and on the machine, I was able to start stitching out the design.
 In my two previous examples, I forgot about the fabric for the bow.
 So I slid the fabric on before the bow stitched out, and then I tried to trim it as close as possible, without having to remove the hoop from the machine.
 I could have done at least 3 or 4 Minnie Mouse hair clips in one hooping.
 When I took the hoop off the machine, I cut a square piece of fabric, and used a temporary adhesive to stick it to the back of my design.
 I then cut around that entire piece.
 I wanted to have the backing the exact same size, so it wouldn’t look weird on the clip.
 Things got interesting with the hair clip.
 I used some all-purpose glue and cut a tiny strip of felt to go around the end of the clip.
 I then slid my clip through the Minnie Mouse feltie, and adhered it again with the all-purpose glue.
 I let it dry overnight before trying it out on my daughter.
 And she LOVES it.
 It’s so simple, yet I was happy I was able to make something she can wear more than once.

 [clickToTweet tweet=”What crafty creations could you make today from YOUR craft stash?! #CraftRoomDestashChallenge” quote=”What crafty creations could you make today from YOUR craft stash?! #CraftRoomDestashChallenge”]